youndon/Flares/src/main/kotlin/Books/DataStructures/5_Queues.md

 In a linked list, elements aren’t in contiguous blocks of memory.
 This could lead to more cache misses, which will increase access time.
 ## Challenges
 Think you have a handle on queues?
 In this section, you’ll explore five different problems related to queues.
-This serves to solidify your fundamental knowledge of data structures in general.
+This serves to solidify your fundamental knowledge of data structures in FP.general.
 ### Challenge 1: Explain differences
 #### Solution 1
 Queues have a behavior of first in, first out.
 What comes in first must come out first.
 Items in the queue are inserted from the rear and removed from the front.